 If you are attacked, what’s my worst nightmare?

-I am worried, and I need to know that I offered to help those that I’m most worried about.
+I am worried, and I need to know that I offered my help to those that I’m most worried about.

 Why am I worried?

-This month, on the island of Ireland alone, we’ve heard about the significant disruptions caused by cyber attacks on Munster Technological University, Virgin Media, and Lagan Specialist Contracting Group.
+As I write this in February 2023, on the island of Ireland alone, we have heard about the significant disruptions caused by cyber attacks on Munster Technological University, Virgin Media, and Lagan Specialist Contracting Group.

 I am assuming there are many others which are not being publicly reported.

-I am not particularly worried about these victims – They are large enough to be able to call in the big guns and they probably had reasonable security in place to reduce the impact anyway.
+I am not particularly worried about these victims – I assume they are large enough to be able to call in the big guns and they probably had reasonable security in place to reduce the impact anyway.

 Who am I worried about?